Kainos Group Announces Share Buyback and Cancellation - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Kainos Group plc, a company involved in technology services, announced a buyback of 27,018 of its ordinary shares at a weighted average price of 732.5399 pence per share.
-This move is part of a previously announced buyback program and the purchased shares are intended to be canceled, which may impact the company’s share value and market perception.
+Kainos Group plc, a company involved in the technology sector, has announced a share buyback transaction.
+The company purchased 29,511 of its ordinary shares at a weighted average price of 737.8549 pence per share, with the intention to cancel these shares.
+This move is part of a buyback program initiated in May 2025, which may impact the company’s stock value and shareholder equity.

 The most recent analyst rating on (GB:KNOS) stock is a Buy with a £1000.00 price target.
 To see the full list of analyst forecasts on Kainos Group plc stock, see the GB:KNOS Stock Forecast page.